Condortheburninator/Condortheburninator/README.md

 #
 ### about me
-:wave: hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming and reporting building. super interested in the data engineering space and am currently devouring all things:
+:wave: hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming, and reporting building. super interested in the data engineering space and am currently devouring all things:

 - airflow
 - dbt